General rules for the carriage of passengers

 16.1.5.3.
 To fill in the Feedback Form on the Carrier’s website;

 16.1.5.4.
-Alternatively, to fill in the complaint form referred to in the above paragraph at all major railway stations and hand the completed form to the Carrier’s ticket office staff, who will register the complaint and give the passenger a notification of receipt of the complaint.
+Alternatively, to fill in the complaint form referred to in the above paragraph at all major railway stations and hand the completed form to the Carrier’s staff, who will register the complaint and give the passenger a notification of receipt of the complaint.

 16.1.6.
 Passengers also have the opportunity to receive information and/or express their opinion about the services provided by the Carrier by calling +370 700 55111 during working hours (7 a.m. to 9 p.m.) or by sending an email to informacija@ltglink.lt